 Surgery to remove any tumors is the most common treatment.
 Surgery has many risks and benefits.
 The healthcare provider will talk about these with you in detail.
 In rare cases, a tumor can become cancer (malignant).
 This may require other treatments such as radiation or chemotherapy.
 In some cases, a device called a cochlear implant can help restore hearing.
 This requires surgery.
 Your child's healthcare provider will explain if this is an option if your child's hearing becomes affected.

 The outcome for your child varies depending on the severity of his or her condition.
 After treatment, many children can be as active and independent as other children.
 If a tumor was removed along the auditory nerve, your child may have lasting (permanent) hearing loss after treatment.
 Ask your child’s healthcare provider about supportive care that can help your child learn to manage his or her disability.

 Coping with your child’s condition

 A positive outlook helps while supporting your child.
 Encourage your child to be active and to try new things.
-Consider counseling, which can help you and your child deal with any fears or concerns.
+Think about getting counseling.
+This can help you and your child deal with any fears or concerns.
 And seek help from friends, community resources, and support groups.
 The more you learn about your child’s condition and its treatments, the more in control you may feel.
 For more information about neurofibromatosis, contact the following organizations: